OxNinja/blog/content/posts/bggp3/index.md

 result = a == ",,";
 ```

 This code crashes Espruino with no error message, only a SEGFAULT.
-My guess here was that the parsing code had an issue with the `functio f() {}` part, and crashes the program.
+My guess here was that the parsing code had an issue with the `functio f() {}` part, and crashes the program, maybe a lexer issue due to invalid token?

+{{< admonition success "Final payload" >}}
-After some time a managed to minimize the payload to **4 bytes**: `da5sCg==` or `75ae 6c0a` dumped.
+After some time I managed to minimize the payload down to **4 bytes**: `da5sCg==` or in hex `75ae 6c0a`.
+So I have here a 4-bytes SEGFAULT.
+{{< /admonition >}}

-I also got one buffer overflow of 1.5kB but I never managed to reproduce it on any other system, I concluded that this was a glitch in the matrix.
+I also got one buffer overflow of 1.5kB but I never managed to reproduce it on any other system, I concluded that this was a glitch in the matrix and cried a lot, because usualy you only get SEGFAULT or SIG_ABORT crashes, a BoF would have been the cherry on top.

 But I got a lot of crashes tho: